 The actual use of land may be different than the use for which it is designated.
 For example, nonconforming residential uses may exist in commercial or industrial areas, agriculture is a permitted use in all rural residential areas, and some designated mineral land is not yet mined.
+Existing land uses are shown in map I-3.
 The designation categories are described in detail, below.

 1. Rural resource and low density residential designations